AmpereComputing/openstack-kolla-ampere-aio-scripts/README.md

 ## Configuration

 Configuration is done via the included globals.yml file.
+The included Kolla globals.yml configuration file used to produce an OpenStack All-In-One.
 You will need to edit this file and change necessary information prior to the deploy process.

 * [etc/kolla/globals.yml](etc/kolla/globals.yml)

-The included Kolla globals.yml configuration file used to produce an OpenStack All-In-One.
-The modifications to the global.yml to produce a working AIO are as follows.
+The modifications that were made to the global.yml to produce a working AIO are as follows during this process were:

 ```
 kolla_base_distro: "debian"